carbon-design-system/carbon/CONTRIBUTING.md

 * Keep commits as small as possible.
 * Push your commits to your remote branch sparingly to allow for rollbacks or amends.

+If you're not a contributor, you can fork this repo and work on that fork.
+Click the 'fork' button, and then clone your forked repo locally.
+In this case, it is still recommended to work on feature branches in order to keep your `master` branch clean and up-to-date with this repo.

 ## Commit Message Standards

 All commits should have meaningful, short, and concise commit messages.
 A history of good commit messages helps keep a code base maintainable, easy to work with, and failsafe.